Best Features to Look for in a Savings Account

 Sometimes accidents happen, and we overdraw from our checking account.
 Setting up savings overdraft protection will pull funds from your savings to cover the overdraft from your checking account.
 You must link the checking and savings account, and a transfer fee may apply.

 Direct deposit into your savings account is one of the easiest ways to grow your funds.
 You’ll need first to set up direct deposit through your employer and decide how much you want to direct deposit.
 You can do a percentage of your paycheck (60% into checking 40% into savings) or an exact dollar amount.
 You’ll need the routing and account number from your savings account.
-You can find these numbers on a deposit slip, your online account information, or a financial representative can locate it for you.
+You can find these numbers on a deposit slip, your online account information, or a financial representative can locate them for you.

 Open a Savings Account Today